Global Positioning System (GPS)

 information but the passage of time and indeed very much more.
 It is a map in

-which each aspect, each landmark, has an associated value and meaning,
+which each aspect, each landmark, has an associated value and meaning, it is a

 map dealing not only with the external but also the internal.
 When the map is